Robert Honeycombe

-Sir Robert William Kerr Honeycombe (2 May 1921 – 14 September 2007) was a Goldsmiths' Professor of Metallurgy and Professor Emeritus of the University of Cambridge.
+Sir Robert William Kerr Honeycombe (2 May 1921 – 14 September 2007) was an Australian academic.
+He was Goldsmiths' Professor of Metallurgy and Professor Emeritus of the University of Cambridge.
 He was an Honorary Fellow of Clare Hall, Cambridge.
 Born in Melbourne, Australia, Honeycombe was elected a Fellow of the Royal Society in March, 1981 and served on the council.
 He was knighted in 1990.

 He was awarded the Beilby Medal and Prize in 1963.